 On 29 April 1965 Prime Minister Robert Menzies announced that in response to a second request from the Government of South Vietnam, Australia would commit an infantry battalion for service.
 The decision was motivated by the belief that ‘the takeover of South Vietnam would be a direct military threat to Australia’ (Menzies, 1965:2), as well as by the desire to honor the alliance with the United States that had been formalised in the ANZUS Treaty 1951.
 Five months earlier the Menzies Government had introduced the National Service Scheme which took effect in January 1965 and required men to register with the department of Labour and National Service on turning twenty.
 Conscripts were selected from registrants by a lottery of birthdays held twice a year.
 Approximately one in twelve men registered was conscripted and required to serve two years in the army.
 Of those conscripted, about one in four was sent to Vietnam.
 The National Service Act 1964 stipulated that men who married before call-up, those in the Citizen Military Forces, and those with serious criminal records that made them a security threat could apply for indefinite deferment of their service, and that students, apprentices and trainees at universities, teachers’ colleges and technical colleges could apply for temporary deferment.
 The Scheme exempted those with physical and mental disabilities proscribed by legislation, theology students, ministers of religion, and members of religious orders.
 Under Section 29A of the Act individuals who were chosen in the ballot but whose conscientious beliefs did not allow them to engage in military service could also apply for exemption.
 They were, however, required to prove their beliefs to a court at their own expense.
 Anyone who was required by the Act to register, but failed to do so, was automatically conscripted, and refusal to serve resulted in imprisonment.

 Compulsory military service and Australia’s involvement in the war in Vietnam were highly contentious issues that led to the biggest demonstrations that Australia had ever seen.
 And as will become clear, between 1965-72 the meaning and status of protest itself was as much the subject of debate in Australia as the war in Vietnam and the nation’s role in it.
 Public opposition to the war and to conscription was apparent from the outset and took many and varied forms: as well the much-cited Moratorium marches there were sit-ins, pamphleteering, lectures, street theatre, vigils, petitions, work stoppages, teach-ins, public meetings, and more.
 The positions that individuals and groups expressed also varied greatly and were influenced by pacifism, libertarianism, maternalism, a range of understandings of democracy, and the discourse of revolution that was becoming increasingly popular internationally.
 Perhaps one of the most spectacular examples of protest took place in South Australia almost a year before the first Moratorium and made the front page of The News.
 Deploying a sort of agitprop approach associated with the increasingly radicalized New Left, Peter Hicks and a fellow Flinders University student alerted the media to their intention to publicly burn a dog (who, rather befittingly was named Plato) using napalm (or some substance of which it was a derivative).
-The aim of the stunt (which the pair had no intention of actually out) was to incite outrage at the thought of such cruelty, and to thereby force people to reflect on the napalming of people which was occurring on a daily basis in Vietnam, and which the public seemed largely unperturbed by.
+The aim of the stunt (which the pair had no intention of actually carrying out) was to incite outrage at the thought of such cruelty, and to thereby force people to reflect on the napalming of people, which was occurring on a daily basis in Vietnam, and which the public seemed largely unperturbed by.
 Hicks later described the event which, as planned, attracted much attention, as ‘a wonderful piece of street theatre because it really showed the double standards of those who supported the war’ (Hicks, 2007)

 Rather than exploring events such as this in further detail, or attempting to provide an overview of the many activist groups and their responses to Australia’s role in the Vietnam War, the remainder of this article will focus on the Vietnam Moratoriums that took place in May and September 1970, the debates that surrounded and informed them, and their ongoing legacy.
 Specific attention will be given to South Australia.